Gender-affirming surgery: 20th century

 In the US in 1917, Alan L. Hart, an American tuberculosis specialist, became one of the first trans men to undergo hysterectomy and gonadectomy as treatment of what is now called gender dysphoria.

 Dora Richter is the first known trans woman to undergo complete male-to-female genital surgery.
 She was one of several transgender people in the care of sexologist Magnus Hirschfeld at Berlin's Institute for Sexual Research.
 In 1922, Richter underwent orchiectomy.
 In early 1931, a penectomy, followed in June by vaginoplasty.

-In 1930-1931, Lili Elbe underwent four sex reassignment surgeries, including orchiectomy, an ovarian transplant, and penectomy.
-In June 1931, she underwent her fourth surgery, including an experimental uterine transplant and vaginoplasty, which she hoped would allow her to give birth.
+In 1930–1931, Lili Elbe underwent four sex reassignment surgeries, including orchiectomy, an ovarian transplant, and penectomy.
+In June 1931, she underwent her fifth surgery, including an experimental uterine transplant and vaginoplasty, which she hoped would allow her to give birth.
 However, her body rejected the transplanted uterus, and she died of post-operative complications in September, at age 48.

 A previous sex reassignment surgery patient was Magnus Hirschfeld's housekeeper, but their name has not been discovered.

 Elmer Belt may have been the first U.S. surgeon to perform gender affirmation surgery, in about 1950.

 In 1951, Harold Gillies, a plastic surgeon active in World War II, worked to develop the first technique for female-to-male gender-affirming surgery, producing a technique that has become a modern standard, called phalloplasty.
-Phalloplasty is a cosmetic procedure that produces a visual penis out of grafted tissue from the patient.
+Phalloplasty is a reconstructive procedure that produces a functional penis out of grafted tissue from the patient.

 In 1971, Roberto Farina performed Brazil's first male-to-female gender-affirming surgery.

 In 1984, Jalma Jurado developed a new surgical technique, which he used in surgeries for more than 500 trans women in Brazil and from around the world.

 Following phalloplasty, in 1999, the procedure for metoidioplasty was developed for female-to-male surgical transition by the doctors Lebovic and Laub.
 Considered a variant of phalloplasty, metoidioplasty works to create a penis out of the patient's present clitoris.
 This allows the patient to have a sensation-perceiving penis head.
 Metoidioplasty may be used in conjunction with phalloplasty to produce a larger, more "cis-appearing" penis in multiple stages.